sourcery-ai-experiments/QuarticSDK/docs/dev_guide/basic.md

 ---
 This refers to the context frame entity which contains the details of the tag.
 Tag contains all the properties of the base Entity defined above.

-### occurrences
-The method returns all the occurrences of the given ContextFrame in the form of `EntityList` where each object refers to `ContextFrameOccurrence`.
+- **occurrences**: The method returns all the occurrences of the given ContextFrame in the form of `EntityList` where each object refers to `ContextFrameOccurrence`.

 ## ContextFrameOccurrence
 ---